Riverfount/snow/README.md

 # Snow a simple web framework

-This repo is an effort to understand how the web framework works.
-We start with a simple static page render and develop to a simple framework called Snow.This repository is an effort to understand how the web framework works.
+This repository is an effort to understand how the web framework works.
 We started with a simple static page rendering engine until we arrived at a simple framework called Snow.

 ## First way with Pure Python